Move data from Oracle to S3

 Why migrate Oracle data to S3 with BryteFlow

 - Low impact, low latency transactional log replication from Oracle to Amazon S3.
+Oracle Replication in Real-time, step by step

 - BryteFlow automatically optimises S3 with columnar file formats, partitioning and compression.